Service Dog Laws Ohio: Comprehensive Guide & FAQs [2023]

 Ohio does not treat emotional support animals the same as service dogs, and ESAs do not have the same public access rights or air travel rights as service dogs.
 ESAs may still travel through the air as a pet.
 In addition, emotional support animals are included in the Fair Housing Act’s definition of “assistance animal,” so ESAs can be requested as a reasonable accommodation to a housing provider’s “no pets” policy for someone with a disability.
 ESAs may also be requested as a workplace accommodations for someone with a disability.

-To learn more about ESAs in Ohio and the laws around them, check out our article Emotional Support Animal Laws in OhioOpens in a new tab. or Emotional Support Animals – The Ultimate Guide.
+To learn more about ESAs in Ohio and the laws around them, check out our article Emotional Support Animal Laws in Ohio or Emotional Support Animals – The Ultimate Guide.

 An assistance animal is an animal that works, provides assistance, or performs tasks for the benefit of a person with a disability, or that provides emotional support that alleviates one or more identified effects of a person’s disability.
 An assistance animal is not a pet.